marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 * Get player class[es] from in-game? [for pets]		-- unknown, suspect somewhat tricky  // mastery

 TODO:
+* Graph with the players and boss resist, per second (to track debuffs)
-** Find out how to fetch resists, and combine resist+blocked+absorbed data into showing real damage taken ** Stop updating graphs and text when the tab is closed
+* Make the damage taken graph include armor for figuring out physical damage taken ** Find out how to fetch resists, and combine resist+blocked+absorbed data into showing real damage taken ** Stop updating graphs and text when the tab is closed
 * http://gridstackjs.com/ Would be very flexible